VarynInc/site-monitor/README.md

 ## Operation

 `npm start` will run the monitor and the web server.
+You can also start the service by running `node source/index.js` on the command line.

 The web server will run from the port you set in the configuration: